mdtanrikulu/ens-verified/ENSIP.md

     );
     ```

 Name ownership is not verified at issuance: the controller checks the user's consent signature but not that the signer currently owns `request.node`.
 Ownership is checked at verification time (Section 7, step 10), so records issued to a non-owner never verify and records self-invalidate on name transfer.
-Issuers SHOULD confirm off-chain that the signer owns the name before issuing, to avoid paying gas for records that will never verify.
+Issuers SHOULD confirm offchain that the signer owns the name before issuing, to avoid paying gas for records that will never verify.

 #### Revocation